alpha-dragon-org/project-transfer/README.md

 ## Summary

-The $Alpha Dragon creators are seeking candidates to direct future development, specifically data analysts and blockchain engineers with an interest in token analytics and building community.
-The codebase, project assets, and administration of the project token will be given to the incoming team.
+The $Alpha Dragon creators are seeking candidates to take over development: data analysts and blockchain engineers with an interest in building community.
+All codebase, project assets, and administration of the token will be given to the incoming team.

 ---

 ## $Alpha Dragon

 Dragon is a browser extension that serves as a token analytics companion while trading.
-Its core thesis is that noisy token data can be recomposed using modular analyses to reveal meaningful volume signals.
-This contrasts with the current Web3 landscape where token data is scattered across dashboards and platforms that over stimulate users with too much information.
+The thesis is that the sea of token data can be recomposed using independent analyses that reveal meaningful volume signals.
+This contrasts with the current norm where token data is scattered across dashboards and platforms that over stimulate users with too much information.

-The project creators are retail traders who built a prototype and project asset package after their experiences trading memecoins.
-A future direction for the project explores how AI can identify patterns in modular token analytics to discover new forms of "alpha" using data.
+The project creators are retail traders who built this prototype and project assets after their experiences trading memecoins.
+A future direction explores how AI can identify patterns in modular token analytics to discover new forms of "alpha" using data.

 ---